top of page

 Cover game graphics I made to showcase my stills from both Red Hot and The Sisterhood — playable?
 Not at all.
 Admired?
 Absolutely.

 It was not just about running.
-It was about trading stories at 3 a.m., swapping tips on recovery, laughing over cultural references that half the team did not understand, and sharing life lessons that no training manual covers.
+It was about trading stories at 3am, swapping tips on recovery, laughing over generational references that had to be explained, and sharing life lessons that no training manual could ever cover.

 It was powerful.
 And freeing.